mdzahidhasanbuiyan/IoT-Based-Automated-Poultry-Farming-Monitoring/README.md

-# IoT-Based Smart Poultry Farming System
+# IoT Based Automated Early Detection and Real Time Environmental Monitoring for Poultry Farming in Developing Countries

 An **IoT-based Smart Poultry Farming System** for **real-time environmental monitoring, early detection, and automated control** using **ESP32** and **ThingSpeak**.
 The system continuously monitors critical poultry house parameters, including: